top of page

 4. Reducing Shame and Building Self-Compassion

 Shame keeps people stuck in addiction.
 Counseling creates a nonjudgmental space to understand your behavior without labeling yourself as “broken” or “weak.”
+As shame decreases, motivation and self-respect grow.

 5. Supporting Long-Term Recovery